 Managing Big Data is a challenge for many companies around the world.
-The enormous volume of data and the high generation frequency are the 2 factors because of which working with Big Data is such a demanding task.
+The enormous volume of data and the high generation frequency are the 2 factors because working with Big Data is such a demanding task.
 As of now, the Spark Data Science tool is the most effectively evolved open-source tool for Data Science, making it the accepted tool for any programmer or information researcher inspired by Big Data.

 Spark Data Science tool uses various broadly utilized programming languages like Java, Python, R, and Scala.
 It Incorporates libraries for assorted tasks going from SQL to Streaming and AI and runs anyplace from a PC to thousands of servers.
 These qualities make it a simple framework, to begin with, and progress to Big Data processing on an unimaginably enormous scope.

 This article will first introduce you to the Spark Data Science tool and explain its key features.
 Afterward, the article will discuss the components of this tool and the process to install it on your system.
 Furthermore, it will explain how you can write your first code using the Sparks Data Science platform.
 The article will also cover the various major applications of this tool.
 Read along to discover more about this fascinating and popular Data Science tool.